Remembering Steve Cropper / Playwright Tom Stoppard

 Well, I think so.

-I liked listening to it, but I didn't have any desire to get an instrument and try to copy that.
+I liked listening to it, but I didn't have any desire to to get an instrument and try to copy that.
 I never really was a lead player.

 I never tried to be a lead player.

-been lucky enough to have played a few solos on some great artist records.
+I've been lucky enough to have played a few solos on on some great artist records.
+But really I'm a rhythm man, and my

-best forte I think is capturing the feel of a song during its inception in the studio.
-I think that's where I'm best.
+best forte, I think, is capturing the feel of a song during its inception

-Even though people fly me in all over to play on their records and overdub, I think they would be better using me on the ground floor, you know, as a building block rather than as the cherry on the cake.
+Even though people fly me in all over to play on their records and overdub, I think they would be better using me on the ground floor, you know, as a building block rather than as a cherry on the cake.

-You had your first hit.
+You had your first hit

-with a band called the Marquise.
+with a band called the Marques.

 And